sjbiaga/pisc/README.md

 from a `for` generator, having `offered` the action rate, are (and must _all_ be) blocked on `Deferred.get`'s method.
 As soon as one (pair of) `Deferred` is `complete`d, the rest - upon being discarded - will be semantically unblocked and canceled.
-Upon `complete`ion, a `CyclicBarrier[IO](3)` is also passed, such that all three fibers (the loop, the positive polarity action and the negative polarity action) await, and only continue as soon as - after the "communication" but not before its result -, the keys to be discarded are discarded and the keys to be enabled are enabled.
+Upon `complete`ion of a pair, a `CyclicBarrier[IO](3)` is also passed, such that all three fibers (the loop, the positive polarity action and the negative polarity action) `await`, and only continue as soon as - after the "communication" but not before its result -, the keys to be discarded are discarded and the keys to be enabled are enabled.